jzielinski47/orbital-velocity-calculator/README.md

 ![image](https://github.com/user-attachments/assets/876a70a1-36fe-470d-b3f4-793043630c65)

 ## Overview
-The Orbital Velocity Calculator is a simple <b>.NET Framework-based Windows Forms application</b> developed as a part of my university coursework at [Cracow University of Technology](www.pk.edu.pl).
+The Orbital Velocity Calculator is an MVP <b>.NET Framework-based Windows Forms application</b> developed as a part of my university coursework at [Cracow University of Technology](www.pk.edu.pl).
 This project was created to fulfill the requirements of a <b>.NET Framework assignment</b>, which focused on implementing engineering-related concepts.
 It combines programming techniques with the principles of orbital mechanics, inspired by my interest in space exploration and games like Kerbal Space Program.

 This application calculates orbital parameters for celestial bodies, offering users an interactive and visual experience to explore concepts like:
 - Orbital Velocity